Your experience matters to other families

 Please complete the survey at the right and email it to email@example.com or you may use the fillable form at https://form.jotform.com/213616613082147 (click on link or copy & paste it into your browser) We value your thoughts and ideas as we look to improve our services.
 Training discount provided with your submission.
 Thank you.

-*Applications are accepted at any time for any of the trainings but must be submitted at least one month in advance of the training.*
+*Applications with 2 letters of recommendations are accepted at any time for any of the trainings but must be submitted at least one month in advance of the training.*

 Each training session is five days in length (40 hours are required for Idaho certification) and held via Zoom from 8 a.m. to 5 p.m.
 (MT) with a one-hour break for lunch.
 The exam is taken during this time.